 Dollar Tree sells floral wire that you can cut with scissors and use for so many different types of projects: wiring florals to wreath forms, making jewelry, adding embellishments, and more!

 I’ve seen it in many colors, but this Dollar Tree where I took the picture only had it in purple and red.
 I used some of the red floral wire to make a cute hanger for a Valentine decoration I made.
-I don’t have a blog post for that project, but I do have this video if you care to watch!

 7. Dollar Tree Craft Wood Shapes and Accessories